sergeyivanov01/PHBS_MLF_2018/README.md

 I decided to use decomposing in order to make this TS data more stationary.
 Decomposition – modeling both trend and seasonality and removing them from the model.

 **ARIMA Model**

 ARIMA stands for Auto-Regressive Integrated Moving Averages.
 The ARIMA forecasting for a stationary time series is nothing but a linear (like a linear regression) equation.
 The predictors depend on the parameters (p,d,q) of the ARIMA model:

 Number of AR (Auto-Regressive) terms (p): AR terms are just lags of dependent variable.
 For instance if p is 5, the predictors for x(t) will be x(t-1)….x(t-5).

 Number of MA (Moving Average) terms (q): MA terms are lagged forecast errors in prediction equation.
 For instance if q is 5, the predictors for x(t) will be e(t-1)….e(t-5) where e(i) is the difference between the moving average at ith instant and actual value.

 Number of Differences (d): These are the number of nonseasonal differences, i.e. in this case we took the first order difference.
 So either we can pass that variable and put d=0 or pass the original variable and put d=1.
 Both will generate same results.

 An importance concern here is how to determine the value of ‘p’ and ‘q’.
 We use two plots to determine these numbers.

 ![Autocorrelation and Partial Autocorrelation Function](https://github.com/sergeyivanov01/PHBS_MLF_2018/blob/master/2018%20autocorr.png)

+**Conclusion**
+At the current time, I am still trying to debug the code that I wrote.
+I tried a lot of things and searched a lot online for a possible solution, but I couldnt find anything helpful for my case.
+I am getting this error:

+ValueError: view limit minimum -36849.1 is less than 1 and is an invalid Matplotlib date value.
+This often happens if you pass a non-datetime value to an axis that has datetime units

+Sadly, this error is the last step required to make a forecast and I did not get it to work yet.
+I will find out why I got this error within a week, and if you have any suggestions, please let me know what you think.